 What are blue light blocking glasses?

-So what do blue light blocking glasses do, you ask?
+So what do blue light blocking glasses do?

 Blue light blocking glasses are meant to filter out the blue light wavelength before it reaches your eyes.
 In addition to a blue light filter, some companies’ lenses also include an anti-glare coating and/or UV protection to filter glare and ultra-violet rays.